Sostark/TokenMe-API-Doc/docs/2-dataflow.md

 # TokenMe Data Flow

-The TokenMe system continuously generates TTL (Token:Time:Location) data or records, and stores these records in a central database, and exposes this data in several formats from the API-server.
+The TokenMe system continuously generates TTL (Token:Time:Location) data or records, and stores these records in a central database, and exposes this data in several formats on the API-server.

 Diagram of the Data-flow: